Jil/azure-forensics/README.md

 The output shows the name of the digital evidence composed by a timestamp prefix followed by the name of the disk.
 For example the prefix for a job started on 31st August 2023 at 11:31 AM will be *202308311131_*.
 The digital evidence is stored in the *immutable* blob container of the storage account in the SOC resource group and can be downloaded for inspection.
 > [!NOTE]
-> Add your IP address to both the Key Vault firewall and the Storage Account firewall.
+> Add your IP address to both the Key Vault firewall and the Storage Account firewall defined in the SOC resource group.

 ![Screenshot of the immutable container](./.diagrams/JobCompleted_SA.jpg) The hash of the digital evidence is stored in the Key Vault of the SOC stored with the same name of the digital evidence followed by the suffix "-hash" and the algorithm used.
 The BEK secrets are stored in the key vault of the SOC with the name of the digital evidence.